abhirockzz/fn-echo-app/README.md

 ### Syslog service

 Oracle Functions allows you to push the function logs to a syslog endpoint.
-Please use [the following as an example](https://github.com/abhirockzz/fn-syslog-example) of how to configure it and test it out using Papertrail
+Please use [the following as an example](https://github.com/abhirockzz/fn-syslog-example) of how to configure it and test it out using [Papertrail](https://papertrailapp.com)

-Clone this repository - `git clone fn-echo-app` and change to the correct directory - `cd fn-echo-app`
+Clone this repository - `git clone https://github.com/abhirockzz/fn-echo-app` and change to the correct directory - `cd fn-echo-app`

 ## Create application